karensmiley/newsletter-digest-standalone/README.md

                            [--scoring_choice SCORING_CHOICE]
                            [--show_scores SHOW_SCORES]
                            [--use_substack_api USE_SUBSTACK_API]
+                           [--verbose VERBOSE]
-                           [--verbose VERBOSE] [--wildcards WILDCARDS]
+						   [--wildcards WILDCARDS]

 Generate newsletter digest.

+options:
-  -h, --help            show this help message and exit --csv_path CSV_PATH   Path to CSV file with newsletter list or saved article
+  -h, --help            show this help message and exit --csv_path CSV_PATH   Path to CSV file with newsletter list (OR saved
-                        data (default='my_newsletters.csv')
+                        article data, with --reuse_CSV_data Y).
+                        Default='my_newsletters.csv'
   --days_back DAYS_BACK
-                        How many days back to fetch articles (default=7) --featured_count FEATURED_COUNT
+                        How many days back to fetch articles.
+Default=7, min=1.
+  --featured_count FEATURED_COUNT
-                        How many articles to feature (default=5) --interactive INTERACTIVE
+                        How many articles to feature.
+Default=5, max=20.
+  --interactive INTERACTIVE
-                        Use interactive prompting for inputs? (default='n') --match_authors MATCH_AUTHORS
+                        Use interactive prompting for inputs?
+Default=N.
+  --match_authors MATCH_AUTHORS
-                        Use Author column in CSV file to filter articles (default='y'; no effect if no such column in the file, or cell is blank) --max_retries MAX_RETRIES
+                        Use Author column in CSV newsletter file to filter articles (partial matching)?
+Default=Y. Has no effect if no Author column in the file, or if cell is blank for a newsletter row.
+  --max_articles_per_author MAX_ARTICLES_PER_AUTHOR
+                        Maximum number of articles to include for each newsletter and author combination.
+0=no limit, 1=most recent only, 2-max=20 ok.
+Default=0.
+  --max_retries MAX_RETRIES
-                        Number of times to retry API calls (default=3) --output_file_csv OUTPUT_FILE_CSV
+                        Number of times to retry failed API calls with increasing delays.
+Default=3.
+Retries will be logged as ⏱ .
+  --output_file_csv OUTPUT_FILE_CSV
-                        Output CSV filename for digest data (e.g., 'digest_output.csv'); default=none, use . for a
+                        Output CSV filename for digest data (e.g., 'digest_output.csv').
+Default=none.
+Use '.' for a
-                        default name
+                        default filename based on csv_path, timestamp, and settings.
   --output_file_html OUTPUT_FILE_HTML
-                        Output HTML filename (e.g., default
+                        Output HTML filename (e.g., 'digest_output.html' in
-                        'digest_output.html'; omit or use . for a default name)
+                        interactive mode).
+Omit or use '.' in runstring for a default name based on csv_path, timestamp, and settings.
   --reuse_csv_data REUSE_CSV_DATA
-                        Read article data from CSV Path instead of newslettere data; don't fetch data via RSS (default: n) --scoring_choice SCORING_CHOICE
+                        Read article data from CSV Path instead of newsletter data.
+If Y, don't fetch article data via RSS or fetch new engagement metrics.
+Default=N.
+  --scoring_choice SCORING_CHOICE
-                        Scoring method: 1=Standard, 2=Daily Average
+                        Scoring method: 1=Standard, 2=Daily Average.
-                        (default=1)
+                        Default=1.
   --show_scores SHOW_SCORES
-                        Show scores outside the Featured and Wildcard sections? (default=y) --use_substack_api USE_SUBSTACK_API
+                        Show scores on articles outside the Featured and Wildcard sections?
+Default=Y.
+  --use_substack_api USE_SUBSTACK_API
                         Use Substack API to get engagement metrics?
-                        (default=n, get from RSS - faster but restack counts are not available)
+Default=N, get from HTML (faster, but restack counts are not available)
   --verbose VERBOSE     More detailed outputs while program is running?
-                        (default='n')
+                        Default=N.
   --wildcards WILDCARDS
-                        Number of wildcard picks to include (default=1)
+                        Number of wildcard picks to include.
+Default=1, max=20.

 ```
 To test different format or scoring settings without having to wait to re-fetch articles,
 run the program once using runstring option:
   `--output_file_csv=(article_data_filename)`
 Then when you run the program again for testing, specify in the runstring:
-  `--reuse_csv_file --csv_path=(article_data_filename)`.
+  `--reuse_csv_file Y --csv_path=(article_data_filename)`
 This allows very fast iteration, even with no network connection, and repeatable tests.

 ### Interactive prompts: